ghurault/python-analysis-template/README.md

    - [ ] the repository name (if the template was forked).
    - [ ] the README (title, badges, sections).
    - [ ] the license.
-3. Set up your preferred development environment (see the [Development Environment section](#development-environment)).
+3. Set up your preferred development environment (see [Development Environment](#-development-environment)).
+4. Specify, compile and install your requirements (see [Managing requirements](#-managing-requirements)).
-4. Add a git tag for the initial version with `git tag -a v0.1.0 -m "Initial setup"`, and push it with `git push origin --tags`.
+5. Add a git tag for the initial version with `git tag -a v0.1.0 -m "Initial setup"`, and push it with `git push origin --tags`.
 Alternatively, use `make tag`.

 ### Possible extensions